apache/druid/docs/content/ingestion/overview.md

 Compaction is a type of overwrite operation, which reads an existing set of segments, combines them into a new set with larger but fewer segments, and overwrites the original set with the new compacted set, without changing the data that is stored.

-For performance reasons, it is sometimes beneficial to compact a set of segments into a set of larger but fewer segments; there is some per-segment processing and memory overhead in both the ingestion and querying paths.
+For performance reasons, it is sometimes beneficial to compact a set of segments into a set of larger but fewer segments, as there is some per-segment processing and memory overhead in both the ingestion and querying paths.

 For compaction documentation, please see [tasks](../ingestion/tasks.html).